 Changing forest habitats, rolling hills and breathtaking viewscapes makes trail riding in Prince Albert National Park a thrill.
 From easy rides on smooth trails to more technical rides over rocks, roots and steep hills, the park offers a mountain biking experience that will entertain both novice and advanced riders.

-Pack your panniers for an unforgettable camping experience.
-Why not combine your mountain bike adventure with a backcountry camping experience.
+Pack panniers for an unforgettable camping experience.
+Why not combine a mountain bike adventure with a backcountry camping experience.
 The Grey Owl and Elk trails both offer great riding and camping facilities.

-Mountain biking is allowed on all designated trails however we recommend the following;
+Mountain biking is allowed on all designated trails however the following are recommended;

 - Spruce River Highlands Trail - 8.5 km